ansjcy/query-insights/README.md

 2. **Data Collection**: Each query execution generates a feature vector that is written to CSV files, organized by date.

-3. **Model Training**: A Python script that processes these CSV files, prepares the data, and trains an XGBoost model on SageMaker.
+3. **Multi-Metric Model Training**: A Python script that processes these CSV files, prepares the data, and trains an XGBoost model on SageMaker to predict all performance metrics (latency, CPU, memory) simultaneously.

 4. **Continuous Training**: The ability to automatically retrain the model as new data becomes available.

-5. **Prediction**: A Python client that can extract features from a query and predict its performance metrics.
+5. **Prediction**: A Python client that can extract features from a query and predict all performance metrics in a single inference call.

+## Multi-Metric Prediction

+Our model is designed to predict multiple performance metrics simultaneously:

+- **Latency (latency_ms)**: The time taken to execute the query (in milliseconds)
+- **CPU Usage (cpu_nanos)**: The CPU time consumed by the query (in nanoseconds)
+- **Memory Usage (memory_bytes)**: The memory consumed by the query (in bytes)

+This multi-metric approach has several advantages:
+- **Efficiency**: One model prediction provides all metrics
+- **Consistency**: The predictions are correlated as they should be
+- **Simplicity**: Only one model to maintain and update

+The XGBoost model is configured for multi-output regression using a "one output per tree" strategy, which creates separate trees for each target variable while sharing the same features and training process.

 ## Setup